What is Medical Cannabis used for?

 - have a history of alcohol or substance use disorder

-What is the recommended dosage for Medical Marijuana?
+What is the recommended dosage for Medical Cannabis?

 Your dosage will be determined in consultation with your doctor.
-According to Health Canada most people using marijuana for medical purposes are prescribed 1 - 3 grams per day.
+According to Health Canada most people using cannabis for medical purposes are prescribed 1 - 3 grams per day.